embulk/embulk-output-bigquery/README.md

   payload_column_index: 0 # or, payload_column: payload
 ```

-### Data Consistency
+### Prevent Duplication

+Generating job ID in the client code is highly recommended by google as [Generating a job ID](https://cloud.google.com/bigquery/docs/managing_jobs_datasets_projects#managingjobs) says.

+> As a best practice, you should generate a job ID using your client code and send that job ID when you call jobs.insert.

+Without generating job ID in the client code, retrying (would be caused by network issue) will cause data duplication.

-When `prevent_duplicate_insert` is set to true, embulk-output-bigquery generate job ID from md5 hash of file  and other options to prevent duplicate data insertion.
+When `prevent_duplicate_insert` is set to true (default: true), embulk-output-bigquery generate job ID from md5 hash of file and other options.

 `job ID = md5(md5(file) + dataset + table + schema + source_format + file_delimiter + max_bad_records + encoding + ignore_unknown_values + allow_quoted_newlines)`

-[job ID must be unique(including failures)](https://cloud.google.com/bigquery/loading-data-into-bigquery#consistency).
-So same data can't insert with same settings.
+[job ID must be unique(including failures)](https://cloud.google.com/bigquery/loading-data-into-bigquery#consistency) so that same data can't be inserted with same settings repeatedly.

-In other words, you can retry as many times as you like, in case something bad error(like network error) happens before job insertion.

 ```yaml
 out: